 You can see from my overview pictures that I have several fabric bins lined up along the top shelves in my closet, and most of those are for yarn storage.
 Some of them have other stuff in them, like puzzles and paints, but they’re awesome.
 Firstly, they’re all the same and look cohesive.
 Second, they’re deep and hold a lot.
 And thirdly, they’re cheap.

-Each bins is just a few dollars and they come in so many colors, so they’ll match any room.
+Each bin is just a few dollars and they come in so many colors, so they’ll match any room.
 You can get them here.
 There are even some with chalkboard sides that you can write on!
 I stuck to simple gray ones.
-The ones in the pictures are from my Dollar Tree, and they do the job, but the one’s I’m linking and recommending are a bit better.
+The ones in the pictures are from my Dollar Tree, and they do the job, but the ones I’m linking and recommending are a bit better.
 They’re sturdier and made of thicker stuff than the Dollar Tree ones, and the color options are amazing.
 Either way, collapsible fabric bins are super useful.
 Here’s what I keep in mine.

-My bins are organized by type off yarn, but it’s mostly about what I intend to use them for.
+My bins are organized by type of yarn, but it’s mostly about what I intend to use them for.
 You’ll see the trend, but it’s split up by what project I have in mind for them.
 This bin has my Sprightly yarn in it.
 If you saw my Craftsy Haul, you’ll have seen that I bought 14 balls of this worsted weight yarn for two different kits, and I keep them all in here.
-I have the same about in two colors, but haven’t picked which color goes with which kit yet.
+I have the same about in two colors but haven’t picked which color goes with which kit yet.
 This bin is deep, so the yarn is actually in layers.
 I have 12 of the balls in here, and the other 2 in another bin, which I will get to.

 This bin is a little bulging on the sides, but I didn’t want to separate them!
 It’s really just because I stuck that half used blue in there.
 Anyways, this is what I call my “Pokemon Bin”.
 Back in October, my niece and nephews asked me to make them a bunch of Pokemon, so I picked out all the colors and kept them together so I didn’t accidentally use it.
 They are all the Crafter’s Secret from Hobby Lobby, expect the white with the gold ribbon.
 I used the blues to make Articuno, the orange for my Charizard, and the yellow will be for Pikachu.
 I also made a Snorlax plushie.